-Individuals are subject to capital gains tax when listed shares are sold or redeemed.
+Individuals are subject to capital gains tax for the whole capital gain when listed shares are sold or redeemed.
 The current tax rate on capital gains is, as a main rule, 30 percent.

-The capital gain is calculated to equal the difference between the proceeds received when the shares are sold or redeemed, after deduction for potential sale expenses, and the acquisition cost for tax purposes.
+The capital gain and capital loss are calculated to equal the difference between the proceeds received when the shares are sold or redeemed, after deduction for potential sale expenses, and the acquisition cost for tax purposes.
+The acquisition cost refers to acquisition expenses increased by expenses for improvement.
 The acquisition cost is normally determined according to the so-called average method.
-This means that the cost of acquiring all shares of the same type and class are added together and calculated collectively, with respect to changes to the holding.
+This means that the average acquisition cost of all shares of the same type and class are added together and calculated collectively, with respect to changes to the holding.
 Alternatively, the so-called standard rule, according to which the acquisition cost is equal to 20 percent of the net proceeds received when the shares are sold or redeemed, may be applied to the disposal of listed shares and certain listed securities that are taxed in the same manner as shares.
-In the case of Björn Borg, the redemption shares will be listed on

-Nasdaq Stockholm during the trading period of 25 May-5 June 2015.
+In the case of Björn Borg, the redemption shares will be listed on Nasdaq Stockholm during the trading period of 1 - 15 June 2016.